PiSquaredBySix/to-be-human/README.md

-# to-be-human
+# To Be Human - Blog
-Repository for the code of my blog
+Repository for the code of my blog.